4 Things You Should Never Cook in Cast Iron

 There are very few cast-iron rules to go with your cast-iron pan, but there are some foods it's best to avoid.

-Most people who cook with cast-iron pans love them with the heat of a thousand suns.
-(Here’s our Test Kitchen’s favorite skillet.)
-After all, they’re a must for so many one-skillet meals, everything from breakfast to dessert.
+Most people who cook with cast-iron pans love them with the heat of a thousand suns, especially if they’ve got one of the 12 most reliable cast-iron skillets you can buy.
+After all, they’re a must for so many skillet meals, everything from breakfast to dessert.
 However, as good as your skillet can be for making all these favorites, it’s not a tool suited for all foods.
 These are the dishes you should avoid making in your cast iron.

 Eggs and other sticky things (for a while)